 - I

-Number of infected cattle in the herd (all zero at start)
+Number of infected cattle (individuals) in the herd (node) (all zero at start)

 - R

-Number of recovered cattle in the herd (all zero at start)
+Number of recovered cattle (individuals) in the herd (node) (all zero at start)

 Details

-This dataset represents initial disease states in a population of
+This dataset represents initial disease states in a synthetic population of 1,600 cattle herds (nodes).
+Each row represents a single herd (node).

 - S